sightmachine/sightmachine-sdk/docs/commonly_used_data_types/run.md

 The name of the asset that outcome is attached to.
 Usually a machine name.

 ### d_pos
-??
+The index of the corresponding dependent variable in the linevis query.
+Internal use only.

 ### kpi
 If the outcome is a kpi this field will descripe the kpi.
 It has the following keys:

 #### aggregates
-How we aggregate each field being feed into our kpi formula, can be sum or avg.
+How we aggregate each field being feed into our kpi formula, can be sum, avg, min or max.

 #### dependencies
-The fields that feed into our kpi formula?
+The variables in the KPI formula.

 #### formula
 The actual formula the kpi uses